 One such task is filtering toxins.
 This is primarily the job of your kidneys, but kidneys require a large amount of water to filter toxins efficiently.
 If the kidney does not receive enough water, it could lead to health concerns, including kidney stones and other kidney-related diseases.

-Fortunately, one way the kidneys inform someone of whether they’re providing their body with enough water is by concentrating the amount of water expelled through urine – thus changing the color of urine to bright yellow.
+Fortunately, the kidneys inform people whether they’re providing their bodies with enough water by concentrating the amount of water expelled through urine, which turns bright yellow.

 Although our kidneys help filter bad toxins in our body, there’s another way to help you keep clean and safe drinking water.
 With a water filtration system at home, Berkey Water Filter reduces contaminants and harmful pollutants, and it's ideal for your home.